 - Beyond Techniques: A Phenomenological Approach to Inclusive Teaching

 - Choosing and Using Effective Online Formative Assessments

 - Constructing Lab and Fieldwork Lessons for Remote Classes

-The course will run three times through fall.
-Participant/course material fees are $100 for the 6-week series.
-Participants who complete at least 5 of the 6 courses will receive completion certification.
-The courses will take place synchronously every Wednesday from 3-5pm EST/ 12-2pm PST.
+The course will run over a span of two weeks.
+Participants who complete at least 5 of 6 courses will receive completion certification.
+The courses will take place synchronously on January 4, 6, 8, 11, 13 and 15.

 See our schedule below and sign up to hold your seat now!